X

 After his death, there were great calamities almost every hundred years until the Warring States period.

-700 years later, when Emperor Meiji acceded, he brought back the spirit of Sutoku to Kyoto and enshrined in Shiramine Jingu Shrine.
+700 years later, when Emperor Meiji acceded, he brought back the spirit of Sutoku to Kyoto and enshrined it in Shiramine Jingu Shrine.

 Finally, his spirit came back to where he desired to be.